Yacnnn/MVGCCA/README.md

 We remove [1, 5, 10, 15 , 25, 50, 75 ] percent of views.
 #### Twitter Friends Recommendation

 In previous experiments, the number of run corresponded to the number of times we trained the model for each parameter (in order to compute average performance for each parameter across the different run).
 For twitter friends recommendation, it is the same but each run corresponds to a different sampling of the (huge) inital datasets.
-We trained the method for one set of parameters for 100 runs (i.e 100 different sampling) and then computed the performance for each of these runs (every 100 epochs).
+We trained the method for one set of parameters for 100 runs (i.e 100 differents sampling) and then computed the performance for each of these runs (every 100 epochs).

 *Perform runs :*
 ```
 python3 run_mvgcca.py --task tfr --latent_dim 5 --num_of_run 100 --write_latent_space_interval 100
 ```
-When you launch this command, for each run $i$, if the file "datasets/tfr/twitter$i$.mat" exists we load it.
-Otherwise we sample 2506 users from database and create the associated weighted graph as specified in the paper.
+When we launch this command, for each run $i$, if the file "datasets/tfr/twitter$i$.mat" exists, this file is loaded.
+Otherwise 2506 users are sampled from database and the associated weighted graph is created as specified in the paper.
 Then we save it in "datasets/tfr/twitter$i$.mat".
 However, this command will also create a folder (for example) April_23_2021_01h05m53s in folder "results/tfr/" with all runs information.

 *Evaluate runs :*